YassineMarroun/BuildingAndroid2.0/README.md

 # BuildingAndroid2.0
 Increasing the complexity of projects.

+01.KidsOperationsApp
+  - Design of App icon and MainActivity.

 00.KotlinBasics
   - Seeing the differences in nomenclature between Kotlin and Java.
   - Basic concepts regarding the naming of variables and constants.